-The following definitions apply to this agreement and are taken from the definitions contained in either the NCP or the March 1998 USFWS & NMFS Endangered Species Consultation Handbook.
+The following definitions apply to this agreement and are taken from the definitions contained in both the NCP and the March 1998 USFWS & NMFS Endangered Species Consultation Handbook.
 For definitions of terms not listed below, refer to the USFWS & NMFS Endangered Species Consultation Handbook and the NCP as appropriate.

 Area Committee - the entity appointed by the President consisting of members from qualified personnel of Federal, state, and local agencies with responsibilities that include preparing an area contingency plan for an area designated by the President.
 The chairs of the Area Committee are the USCG for coastal and Great Lakes plans, and the USEPA for inland plans.
-In some instances the Regional Response Team (RRT) may act as the Area Committee.
-In this MOA, the term Area Committee also includes the RRT acting as the Area Committee.

-Area Contingency Plan (ACP) - the plan prepared by an Area Committee (or the RRT acting as the Area Committee) that is developed to be implemented in conjunction with the NCP and Regional Contingency Plan (RCP), in part to address removal of a worst case discharge and to mitigate or prevent a substantial threat of such a discharge from a vessel, offshore facility, or onshore facility operating in or near an area designated by the President.
+Area Contingency Plan (ACP) - the plan prepared by an Area Committee that is developed to be implemented in conjunction with the NCP and Regional Contingency Plan (RCP), in part to address removal of a worst case discharge and to mitigate or prevent a substantial threat of such a discharge from a vessel, offshore facility, or onshore facility operating in or near an area designated by the President.
 A detailed annex containing a Fish and Wildlife and Sensitive Environments Plan prepared in consultation with the USFWS, NOAA, and other interested natural resource management agencies should be incorporated into each ACP.
-In this MOA, the term ACP also includes sub-area ACP's, sub-area contingency plans, geographic response plans and geographic response strategies as per 40 CFR 300.210.